 simple greek pasta salad

-- 2 tsp grated garlic i used the frozen garlic cubes
+- 2 teaspoon grated garlic i used the frozen garlic cubes

 - salt and pepper to taste